Felipe Alou: Early life

-Playing career
+Professional career

+Minor leagues

+In November 1955, he signed with the New York Giants for $200 due to family financial problems.
 Alou began his minor league baseball career in the Evangeline Baseball League in 1956.
 Prior to the season, however, the city of Baton Rouge, Louisiana banned Negroes from playing in its public parks, including the ballpark used by the Baton Rouge Rebels.
 After initially negotiating a resolution whereby Alou and other Negro Lake Charles Giants players would be held out of games in Baton Rouge in exchange for the Rebels at the same positions also being benched, pressure began to mount for the Lake Charles club to cut Alou and his Negro teammates altogether.
 Lake Charles was forced to forfeit at least one game and other games were moved from Baton Rouge to Lake Charles.
 In early May, Alou was reassigned to the Cocoa club of the Florida State League and the Evangeline League achieved total racial segregation.

+San Francisco Giants (1958–1963)

 Alou made his major league debut at the age of 23 on June 8, 1958.
 He went 2-for-3 while driving in a run.
 He played sparingly in his first three seasons, playing 276 total games (with 199 hits) in his first three combined seasons (primarily in the outfield while spending a bit of time pinch-hitting); he walked 52 times while striking out 114 times.
 He played in 132 games for the 1961 squad and batted .289 while collecting 120 hits with eighteen home runs.

 Felipe was joined by his brothers, Matty in 1960, and Jesús in 1963.
 All three formed the first and only all-brother outfield in MLB history in the last two innings of a 13-5 win over the Pittsburgh Pirates at Forbes Field on September 15, 1963.
 Felipe was the starting right fielder but first moved to left in the seventh inning when Jesús entered the game in right and then to center in the eighth when Matty was inserted in left.

+Alou with the Giants in 1961.